a-trost/atrostdotcom/src/notes/Blender/index.md

 ## Modeling

+### Creating rounded shapes

+You can start with a sphere, but if you start with a cube and do a subdivision surface modifier, you get a sphere that is more consistent across all sides.

 ### Adding Edge Loops

 We add edge loops with `Control-R`.
 Then we can control the way that edge loop responds to other edges by hitting `E` or `F`.